-How to Measure Agent Plugin Usage, Errors, and Performance
+How to Measure and Improve Agent Plugin and Skill Usage

-Learn how to measure Agent Plugin usage: package adoption, Skill invocation, component events, version comparison, and privacy-safe telemetry.
+Learn how to measure and improve Agent Plugins and Skills: package adoption, Skill invocation, component events, evals, version comparison, and privacy-safe telemetry.

-Once you've built an Agent Plugin, the next question is whether it actually works.
-This guide covers how to measure Agent Plugin usage - package adoption, Skill execution, component behavior, and version comparison - so you can improve a plugin with evidence instead of guesswork.
+Once you've built an Agent Plugin, the next question is whether it actually works and whether the next version improved.
+This guide covers how to measure and improve Agent Plugin and Skill usage - package adoption, Skill execution, component behavior, evals, feedback, and version comparison - so you can improve a plugin with evidence instead of guesswork.

 The metrics that matter